-If you don’t like spiders, you might want to skip the first ten minutes of episode two of American Gods.
+If you don’t like spiders, you might want to skip the first ten minutes of series one, episode two of American Gods.

 But who is Mr Nancy – and what is he doing on a Dutch slave ship crossing the Atlantic?
 And what is the significance of his arachnoid appearance?